amitashukla/You-Dont-Know-JS/async & performance/ch2.md

 Will this code print `0` (sync callback invocation) or `1` (async callback invocation)?
 Depends... on the conditions.

 You can see just how quickly the unpredictability of Zalgo can threaten any JS program.
-So the silly-sounding "never release Zalgo" is actually incredibly common and solid advice.
-Always be asyncing.
+So the silly-sounding "never release Zalgo" is actually incredibly common and solid advice. **Always be asyncing**.

 What if you don't know whether the API in question will always execute async?
 You could invent a utility like this `asyncify(..)` proof-of-concept: